NativeScript/nativescript-cli/docs/man_pages/general/doctor.md

 <% if (isJekyll) { %>---
-title: tns doctor
+title: ns doctor
 position: 5
 ---<% } %>

-# tns doctor
+# ns doctor

 ### Description

-Checks your system for configuration problems which might prevent the NativeScript CLI from working properly.
+Checks your system for configuration problems which might prevent the NativeScript CLI from working properly for the specified platform, if configured.

 ### Commands

 Usage | Synopsis
 ------|-------
-General | `$ tns doctor`
+General | `$ ns doctor <Platform>`

 <% if(isHtml) { %>